Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 1. Strong indication in STEMI. **Always given**
 2. Weak indication in NSTEMI/UA
 3. Used for prevention in NSTEMI

+## STEMI Management:
+"Time is muscle"
+As coronary artery is occluded by thrombus, longer occlusion leads to more dead muscle and increased symptoms of [[Heart Failure]]
+It is a **medical emergency**

+1. Revacularisation
+	1. Option 1: Emergency angioplasty
+		1. Mechanical opening of artery
+		2. Stent  placement should be done <90 minutes

 ## Stable Angina Management:
 Stable angina management involves: